 - □ Measurements in quantum mechanics: expectation values, possible measurement outcomes and their probabilities.
-The relevance of commutation relations to measurement.
-The uncertainty principle. - □ Superposition states.
-Solutions to initial-value problems for superposition states.
-Amplitudes of the constituent states and their probabilistic interpretation. - \Box Bound-state problems, properties of the spectrum and the wavefunctions (most importantly 1D Dirac δ -function, 1D/2D/3D square well, 1D/2D/3D harmonic oscillator).

-- □ Scattering in 1D.
+The uncertainty principle. - \Box Superposition states.
+Time evolution of superposed states.
+Amplitudes of the constituent states and their probabilistic interpretation. - \square Bound-state problems, properties of the spectrum and the wavefunctions (most importantly 1D Dirac δ -function, 1D/2D/3D square well, 1D/2D/3D harmonic oscillator). - \Box Scattering in 1D.
 Transmission and reflection from a barrier/well.
+Quantum tunneling. - \Box Motion in a central potential.
+Hydrogen states wavefunctions and energies.

-Quantum tunneling. - □ Symmetry of the Hamiltonian, implications for symmetry of the wavefunctions, and their usage to simplify calculations/analysis of quantities (e.g. energy spectrum, matrix elements, etc.). - □ Time-independent non-degenerate perturbation theory: energy corrections to second order; wave function to first order. - □ Time-independent degenerate perturbation theory.
-Lifting of degeneracy. - □ Time-dependent perturbation theory: first-order wave function corrections and the meaning of interaction matrix elements between states. - \Box Motion in a central potential.
-Hydrogen states wavefunctions and energies. - □ Identical particles.
-Exchange symmetry and interaction.
-Pauli exclusion principle. - □ Angular momentum and spin (half-integer and integer).
-Spin matrices.
+- □ Time-independent non-degenerate perturbation theory: energy corrections to second order; wave function to first order. - □ Time-independent degenerate perturbation theory.
+Lifting of degeneracy. - \Box Angular momentum and spin (half-integer and integer).
+Spin-1/2 matrices.
 Addition rules.
 Hamilitonians with coupling of spin to another spin and to orbital angular momentum. - \Box Energy of a spin in an external magnetic field.
 Spin precession.